Nandalur

 patronized by Cholas, Pandyas, Kakatiyas, Vijayanagara, Pottapi and Matli Kings.
 Most of the inscriptions here are in Tamil.

 Lord Sowmyanatha is installed on an elevated place.

 History

 Nandalur's history stretched back to the ancient Chola Empire and Vijayanagara Empire's.
 These empires played a role in shaping the cultural and architectural landscape of the region.
 Historical inscriptions found in and around Nandalur indicate that the town was an important center for religious activities, particularly during the medieval period.

 Economy

 The economy of Nandalur is predominantly based on agriculture.
 The town is known for the cultivation of paddy, groundnut, sunflower, and various horticultural crops.
 Small-scale industries, such as textile weaving and pottery, also contribute to the local economy.
-Additionally, the town attracts religious tourists, particularly to its temples, which supports the local economy through hospitality and related services.
+Additionally, the town attracts religious tourists, particularly to its temples.

 Demographics

 As per the 2011 Census of India, Nandalur has a population of approximately 25,000 people.
 The literacy rate in Nandalur is higher than the national average, reflecting the community's emphasis on education.
 The population is primarily involved in agriculture, with a growing number of people working in trade, services, and small industries.